 Can it be an acceptable addition to your ketogenic diet plan?

-Let’s go over a few key things to keep in mind so that you can get the real deal on this straight once and for all.
+Let’s go over a few key things to keep in mind so that you can understand how tofu works on a keto diet.

 What Is Tofu?